Core Concepts

 | Image Input | Load images from your computer |

-| Prompt | Enter text prompts |
+| Prompt | Enter text prompts (can be named for use in templates) |

 | Generate Image | Generate images with AI (multi-provider) |